 With HTML5, using audio and video on a web page has never been that easy.
-In two previous articles, we’ve learned the techniques for adding audio and video to animation.
 Today, we’ll find the answer to the question “How to play audio and video with HTML5”.
 As a powerfully easy HTML5 authoring tool, Saola Animate lets you control media playback effortlessly.

 Note: Automatic playback can cause usability problems.
 For example, a web page contains background music that plays as soon as it loads.
 It can be annoying for those in a public setting such as the library or for those using screen readers.
 Therefore, be careful when handling media playback automatically.

 1. Player Controls

 Player controls, also known as media controls, lets you in control of media playback.
 The built-in player controls can differ in the look and function between browsers, but you’ll find nothing too surprising.
 There are typically a play/pause toggle, a seek bar, a time counter, and a volume control.

 You can display the player controls with the controls attribute (Properties pane > Media section > Controls).

 Besides the built-in player controls, you can create your own controls using events and actions.
 This comes in handy when you want to customize the look and feel of the controls or create more buttons to play the content.

 To create a button, normally you use the Mouse Click event to trigger an action.
 Saola Animate offers a long list of Media actions to play, pause, mute, change volume, etc. For example, using the Toggle Play/Pause Media action, you can create a play/pause button to alternate between play and pause functionality.